Best kefir in the UK reviewed

 Cons

-taste of kefir takes a little getting used to initially
+strong kefir takes a little getting used to initially

 a small shot doesn’t provide the value of other kefirs